sfgeekgit/ktfh/src/data/story.md

 The government takes action.
 A bipartisan proposal: The AI Safety Framework.

-Compute caps on training and inference.
-Mandatory safety testing.
-Oversight for autonomous general AI.
-International coordination.
+This might be humanity's last chance to set rules <i>before</i> AGI arrives.

+Once artificial general intelligence exists, it may be too late to control.

 The Framework would slow everything.
-Cap your compute.
-Require safety cases.

 MegaCorp opposes it: "This will kill innovation."
 "China won't follow."
 "First to AGI wins everything."

 Your board is divided.
 The choice is yours.